dmccan/yada-wiki/readme.txt

 The user @JulianSMoore has been very helpful in suggesting improvements and reviewing changes.

 == Changelog ==

+= 3.1 =
+* A step towards an Object Oriented version.
+* Added support for the Rest API so that it is possible to use Gutenberg.
+There is currently no other support for Gutenberg.

 = 3.0 =
 * Added the ability to change the plugin URL slug from the settings page. @Earl_D and others have suggested this.